Revolving credit vs business overdraft: which is right for your business?

 Specific business scenarios

-Scenario A: Retail business with seasonal stock requirements
+Scenario A. Retail business with seasonal stock requirements

-Scenario B: Professional services firm with invoice payment timing gaps
+Scenario B. Professional services firm with invoice payment timing gaps

-Scenario C: Growing e-commerce business needing a scalable facility
+Scenario C. Growing e-commerce business needing a scalable facility

-Profile: A D2C brand with £5M annual revenue and ambitious growth plans.
-Needs a facility that scales from £50,000 now to £250,000+ within 18 months as inventory requirements grow.
+A D2C brand with £5M annual revenue needs a facility that scales from £50,000 to £250,000 within 18 months.
+Verdict: revolving credit facility.

 Making the switch